|Best overall||Varier Variable Balans Original Kneeling Chair||SEE IT||

 We may earn revenue from the products available on this page and participate in affiliate programs.
+Learn more ›

+Human beings were not meant to sit at a 90-degree angle for eight-plus hours a day, and we weren’t meant to stand for that long either—but a kneeling chair can help.
 According to the Occupational Safety and Health Administration (OSHA), “A chair that is well-designed and appropriately adjusted is an essential element of a safe and productive computer workstation.
 A good chair provides necessary support to the back, legs, buttocks, and arms while reducing exposures to awkward postures, contact stress, and forceful exertions.”
 At the most elemental level, kneeling chair benefits include taking pressure off your back by shifting your body forward, opening up your pelvic area, engaging your core muscles, and taking pressure off your spinal discs.
 (The name is a bit of a misnomer, as the chair doesn’t shift weight into your knees but rather your butt and your shins.)
 As a result of that sloping, you could also see improvements to your breathing and digestion (by taking the pressure off your internal organs), as well as improved circulation.
-The key—as with any seating setup—is variation.
-Eight hours on a kneeling chair is no better than eight hours on a regular desk chair.
-(Your legs, in particular, could cramp in the kneeling position.)
-Changing up your position is key, so try to get into a rotation of sitting, kneeling, and standing throughout the day whenever you can.
+Here are our picks for the best kneeling chairs.

 - Best overall: Varier Variable Balans Original Kneeling Chair

-- Best rocker: Rocking Kneeling Chair
+- Best rocker: Sleekform Austin Rocking Kneeling Chair

 - Best budget: Office Star Ergonomically Designed Knee Chair